joogps/SlideOverCard/README.md

 ## Installation
 This repository is a Swift package, so all you gotta do is search and include it in your project under **File > Swift Package Manager**.
 Then, just add `import SlideOverCard` to the files where this package will be referenced and you're good to go!

-If your app runs on iOS 13, you might find a problem with keyboard responsiveness and your layout.
-That's caused by a SwiftUI limitation, unfortunately, since the [`ignoresSafeArea`](https://developer.apple.com/documentation/swiftui/text/ignoressafearea(_:edges:)) modifier was introduced for the SwiftUI framework in the iOS 14 update.
+If your app runs on iOS 13, you might find a problem with keyboard responsiveness in your layout.
+That's caused by a SwiftUI limitation, unfortunately, since the [`ignoresSafeArea`](https://developer.apple.com/documentation/swiftui/text/ignoressafearea(_:edges:)) modifier was only introduced for the SwiftUI framework in the iOS 14 update.

 ## Usage
 You can add a card to your app in two different ways.
 The first one is by adding a `.slideOverCard()` modifier, which works similarly to a `.sheet()`: